gsbadhan/storm-example/src/main/java/com/storm/buysellsentiments/README.md

 ## Run StockBuySellSentimentTopology.class

-### Note: Its in-memory computation based, not storing to database.
+### Note: Its in-memory computation based, not storing into database.